natresnet/buildingregistry-schema-v2/README.md

 May 1, 2019

-    Added new enumerations for new EPA multifamily and single family enumerations
+    Added new enumerations for new EPA multifamily and single family enumerations.
+Updated version number to 2.11.